SweetySeelam2/LLM_Recommendation_Amazon/README.md

 > ⚙️ *Pseudo-Classification Accuracy refers to converting predicted rating into closest star bin (1–5 stars) and measuring accuracy.

-> ⚙️ *All reported metrics were measured on the full test set (170,578 reviews).
-The deployed app uses a 10k random subset for demo purposes, with consistent unbiased results.*
+> ⚙️ *All reported metrics were measured on the full test set (1 Million+ reviews).
+The deployed app uses a 1k random subset for demo purposes, with consistent unbiased results.*

 ---